-Paper prepared for seminars to be held on 29 January 2005, at the Ministry of Higher Education and at the King Faisal Centre for Research and Islamic Studies, in Riyadh, Saudi Arabia Current State and Problems of Japanese Higher Education Jun Oba (oba@hiroshima-u.ac.jp) Research Institute for Higher Education, Hiroshima University, Japan Introduction Japan is a newly developed country, although its development was not so recent as some new members of the OECD (Organisation for Economic Co-operation and Development).
-For several decades after the World War II, Japan enjoyed economic growth driven by well-configured Industry-Government-Education collaboration.
+Paper prepared for a seminar, held on 30 January to 1st February 2005, at the Centre for Teaching and Learning Development, King Abdul Aziz University, Saudi Arabia Japanese School System and the Role of Universities in the Knowledge Society Jun Oba (oba@hiroshima-u.ac.jp) Research Institute for Higher Education, Hiroshima University, Japan Introduction For several decades after the World War II, Japan enjoyed economic growth driven by well-configured Industry-Government-Education collaboration.
 The mission and role of education, being regarded as a vital factor in achieving the general aims of society, were as a rule defined to serve to society in this framework.
 The framework came to an end in the period following the fall of the Berlin Wall in 1989.
 In 1990, the "bubble economy" collapsed and the Japanese economy has been stagnant ever since.
 The recession forced structural changes to industry, followed by governmental administrative reform up to ministerial level.
-Under such circumstances, as the key to progress, it is increasingly demanded that universities should contribute to society - education of students with skills, development of mission-oriented research, participation in joint research projects with industry and government, etc. University reform progressed rapidly in the 1990s.
+From a world-wide perspective, this period corresponded with the advent of the knowledge society and lifelong learning.
+As Donald J. Johnston, secretary-general of the OECD (Organisation for Economic Co-operation and Development), declared in an article entitled "Lifelong learning for all", we entered the era of the knowledge society in the 1990s.
+In January 1996 the OECD education ministers agreed to develop strategies for "lifelong learning for all".
+Under such circumstances, as the key to progress, it is increasingly demanded that universities should contribute to society - education of students with skills, development of mission-oriented research, participation in joint research projects with industry and government, etc. University reform progressed rapidly in the 1990s in order to better respond to societal needs.
 On the other hand, Japan is an ageing country.
 Japanese society will experience a decrease in the number of its younger population, which is supposed to cause divers problems including notably the lack of workforce and the reorganisation of the pension scheme.
 For universities, students' enrolment number is expected to plunge over the next decade, and they will be faced with enhanced competition to attract increasingly diversified students.
 I Education system in Japan 1.
 Development of the modern education system Throughout its history, Japan has attached great importance to education.
-Even before the Meiji1 era (1868-1912), under the feudal régime (the Edo period), Japan had number of schools called Terakoya, open to children of commoners and samurai (warriors).
-At the end of the Edo period, there were around ten thousand terakoya, and according to an estimation, the literacy rate was 40%.
+Even before the Meiji2 era (1868-1912), under the feudal régime (the Edo period), Japan had number 1 OECD Observer No. 214 October/November 1998.

+2 From the name of the reigning Emperor Meiji.
+The Meiji era began with a revolution called the Meiji Restoration which marked opening of the modernisation of Japanese society. of schools called Terakoya, open to children of commoners and samurai (warriors).
+At the end of the Edo period, there were around ten thousand terakoya, and according to an estimation, the literacy rate was 40 %.
 The Japanese modern education system was introduced immediately after the Meiji Restoration.
 In 1872, the Government promulgated the Education System Order (Gakusei) with the objective of generalisation of school education and others.
 Since then, first elementary schools, then secondary schools were rapidly set up throughout the country, generally based on the existing system.
-At the beginning of the twentieth century, ele- 1 From the name of the reigning Emperor Meiji.
-The Meiji era began with a revolution called the Meiji Restoration which marked the opening of modernisation of Japanese society. mentary education became universal both for boys and girls (Figure 1).
+At the beginning of the twentieth century, elementary education became universal both for boys and girls (Figure 1).